fenago/microservices/coin/readme.md

- you can build the JAR file with `./mvn clean package`inside the folder.
+ you can build the JAR file with `mvn clean install`inside the folder from terminal.
 Then you can run the JAR file: